dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 New merchants keep reporting in, and so far I've been dashing them to catch up with the tail of recently departed convoys, but soon I'll have to start gathering for new convoys.
-Sloooow!
+Sloooow\!

 Hoo boy, the waters are hot around the Azores...